pagkly/Zed/Investopedia3/Schedule 13D.md

 ## Understanding Schedule 13D

 Investors may decide to buy a large number of shares in a publicly-held company for a variety of reasons.
-For example, they could be [activist investors](https://www.investopedia.com/terms/a/activist-investor.asp) attempting a hostile takeover, institutional investors who believe the stock is undervalued, or a dissident investor contemplating a [proxy contest](https://www.investopedia.com/terms/p/proxyfight.asp) with the goal of controlling the voting or replacing management.
+For example, they could be [[activist investors]](https://www.investopedia.com/terms/a/activist-investor.asp) attempting a hostile takeover, institutional investors who believe the stock is undervalued, or a dissident investor contemplating a [[proxy contest]](https://www.investopedia.com/terms/p/proxyfight.asp) with the goal of controlling the voting or replacing management.

-When a person or group of persons acquire a significant ownership stake in a company, characterized as more than 5% of a voting [class](https://www.investopedia.com/terms/c/class.asp) of its publicly traded securities, the SEC requires that they disclose the purchase on a Schedule 13D form.
-In some cases, they may be able to use a simpler form, called the [Schedule 13G](https://www.investopedia.com/terms/s/schedule13g.asp).
+When a person or group of persons acquire a significant ownership stake in a company, characterized as more than 5% of a voting [[class]](https://www.investopedia.com/terms/c/class.asp) of its publicly traded securities, the SEC requires that they disclose the purchase on a Schedule 13D form.
+In some cases, they may be able to use a simpler form, called the [[Schedule 13G]](https://www.investopedia.com/terms/s/schedule13g.asp).

-Once the disclosure has been filed with the SEC, the public company and the exchange(s) on which the company trades are notified of the new [beneficial owner](https://www.investopedia.com/terms/b/beneficialowner.asp).
+Once the disclosure has been filed with the SEC, the public company and the exchange(s) on which the company trades are notified of the new [[beneficial owner]](https://www.investopedia.com/terms/b/beneficialowner.asp).
 Schedule 13D is intended to provide transparency to the public regarding who these shareholders are and why they have taken a significant stake in the company.
 The form signifies to the public that a change of control, such as a hostile takeover or proxy fight, might be about to take place so that current shareholders in the company can make informed investing and voting decisions.

 The obligation to file Schedule 13D lies with the new beneficial owner.
-This is because the [target company](https://www.investopedia.com/terms/t/targetfirm.asp) might not know the person or group behind the transaction.
+This is because the [[target company]](https://www.investopedia.com/terms/t/targetfirm.asp) might not know the person or group behind the transaction.
 The beneficial owner must file Schedule 13D within 10 days following the purchase of the shares.1

 ## Requirements for Schedule 13D